Open this section in incognito mode

 Avoid areas where there are sharp and dangerous objects (kitchen, bathroom, garage, balcony, etc.).

-Stay in areas that are easy to leave, stay closer to the exit.
+Stay in rooms that are easy to leave, stay closer to the exit.

 Take off any jewelry or accessories, they can be dangerous in a critical situation for your life and health.

-Make sure that the weapon, if present in the house, is locked.
+Make sure that the weapon, if it is in the house, is locked.

 Take care of the safety of children and the elderly.